 If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the Designated Safeguarding Leads and provide them with a written/electronic record of your concern.
-A copy of the form to complete is attached to this and others can be obtained from XXX Please ensure you complete all sections as described.
+A copy of the form to complete is attached to this and others can be obtained from the Safeguarding board in the Staff room.
+Please ensure you complete all sections as described.